salopensource/grahamgilbert-plugins/encryption/README.md

 # Encryption

-This plugin relies on the client having the [mac_facts](https://github.com/grahamgilbert/grahamgilbert-mac_facts) custom Facts installed, either through Puppet's built in plugin sync (if using Puppet), or by copying the .rb files to ``/usr/local/sal/facter``.
+This plugin relies on the client having the [mac_facts](https://github.com/grahamgilbert/grahamgilbert-mac_facts) custom Facts installed, either through Puppet's built in plugin sync (if using Puppet), or by installing the package in ``facts-package``.

 ## Settings